Analysis of mass-transferring binary candidates in the Milky Way: Discussion

-Some of our candidates exhibiting sinusoidal variability may also be close binary systems.
-One such case is \textit{6123873398383875456}, an F-type star identified in the ASAS-SN catalogue of variable stars \citep{asas_vari} as an RRc-type pulsator, though it is not included in the RR Lyrae table of \textit{Gaia} DR3.
-Notably, this source has a re-normalised unit weight error (RUWE) of nearly 6.5 in the \textit{Gaia} DR3 catalogue, a value significantly above the nominal threshold, often indicative of unresolved binarity \citep{ruwe-binary}.
-The minimums in the folded light curve of this source are quite symmetric, but it shows two slightly different minima with the same periodicity.
-Although this could be attributed to period-doubling in an RR Lyrae star, it could also be the two eclipses in a close binary.
-If this interpretation is correct, the star would lie just above the 1:1 line in Fig. \ref{fig:periods}, further supporting the hypothesis that it is a mass-transferring binary.
+While for the source discussed above we could clearly distinguish the two minima corresponding to the eclipses, this is not the case for some contact binaries.
+Contact binaries and regular pulsators can exhibit similarly sinusoidal light curves with short periods.
+Therefore, some of our candidates showing sinusoidal variability may in fact be close binary systems.
+One such case is \textit{6123873398383875456}, an F-type star identified in the ASAS-SN catalogue of variable stars \citep{asas_vari} as an RRc-type pulsator, although it is not included in the RR Lyrae table of \textit{Gaia} DR3.
+Notably, this source has a re-normalised unit weight error (RUWE) of nearly 6.5 in the \textit{Gaia} DR3 catalogue, a value well above the nominal threshold and often indicative of unresolved binarity \citep{ruwe-binary}.
+The folded light curve displays two symmetric minima with slightly different depths but the same periodicity.
+Although this behaviour could be attributed to period doubling in an RR Lyrae star, it could also correspond to the two eclipses of a contact binary.
+If the latter interpretation is correct, the star would lie just above the 1:1 line in Fig. \ref{fig:periods}, further supporting the hypothesis that it is a mass-transferring binary.

+Similarly to \textit{6228685649971375616}, source \textit{6123873398383875456} does not show the behaviour expected for an LRN progenitor approaching outburst.
+In Fig. \ref{fig:6228685649971375616_lc}, we show its light curves across different bands, along with the folded ATLAS o-band and ASAS-SN g-band light curves.
+We also present the follow-up spectrum, which we compare to a model of a late F-type star (the same model described above).

-On the other hand, as discussed in the subsections above, regular variables and OBe stars can also be selected by our criteria.
+The case of source \textit{6228685649971375616}, however, appears to be an exception rather than the rule, as we do not find any evidence of binarity in other sinusoidal sources.
+As discussed in the subsections above, regular variables and OBe stars can also be selected by our criteria.
 These likely account for the majority of stars with sinusoidal light curves located in the leftmost region of the $P_{RLO}$-observed period diagram.

 Interestingly, among all the O- and B-type stars in our sample, we identify at least seven in binary systems, including three Be stars: \textit{527155253604491392}, \textit{2006088484204609408}, and \textit{2166378312964576256}.
 The formation channel of Oe and Be stars remains a topic of debate, although several studies suggest that close binary interactions are an important channel for their formation (e.g., \citealt{BeBinary, Bebinary2014, PMBeStars}).
 These three Be stars in binary systems are therefore particularly compelling targets for investigating this formation channel.
 Two of them---\textit{527155253604491392} and \textit{2166378312964576256}---appear to be in wide binaries, possibly having acquired their Be characteristics through past binary interaction, as suggested by their location in Fig. \ref{fig:periods}.
 In contrast, \textit{2006088484204609408} may represent an actively interacting binary system, where the accreting star is currently evolving into a Be star.